OT-OSM/elastalert/elastalert/README.md

 Role Name
 =========
 ```
-This role to install elastAlert repository with the most recent changes/updates.
+This role to install and setup elastalert along with relative alert configuration defined by user.
 ```

 Supported OS